 Leo Carrillo State Beach

 Family and Fido-friendly, Leo Carrillo State Beach is one of the few dog-friendly beaches in Southern California.
-Technically, North Beach is dog-friendly and South Beach is two-legged only; take your pick and enjoy the sunshine!
+If you’re traveling to L.A. with dogs, you can bring your furry friends for a stroll along dog-friendly North Beach; on the other hand, South Beach is for two-legged travelers only.
+Take your pick and enjoy the sunshine!

-The long, sandy beach at Leo Carrillo State Park also has nature walks, playgrounds for the kids, and giant sycamore trees to hug.
+The long, sandy beach area at Leo Carrillo State Park also offers nature walks, playgrounds for the kids, and giant sycamore trees to hug.
+Other amenities and facilities at the park include restrooms, showers, picnic areas, and a campground.

 Be sure to take in a sunset here as it’s one of the few beaches not facing westward on the West Coast.
 Bring your camera along to capture the incredible colors dancing across the waters.